oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 --- | --- | ---
 Application Delivery Technologies | Deployed via Intune or MECM | Applications deployed via Intune and will be installed during the build deployment.<br>MECM can continue to be used for existing applications, however consideration should be made to migrate these to Intune in future.
 Self Service | Company Portal or MECM Software Center | Allow users to request install of specific apps while ensuring the SOE remains as light weight as possible.
-Packaging Methodology | Agency preference | Applications will be packaged according to agency internal packaging standards and delivered via MECM or Intune.
+Packaging Methodology | Organisation preference | Applications will be packaged according to organisation internal packaging standards and delivered via MECM or Intune.

 ### Power Management